-Facial nerve palsy due to birth trauma is the loss of controllable (voluntary) muscle movement in an infant's face due to pressure on a certain nerve in the face just before or at the time of delivery.
+Facial nerve palsy due to birth trauma is the loss of controllable (voluntary) muscle movement in an infant's face due to pressure on a certain nerve in the face just before or at the time of birth.

-The infant's facial nerve (also called the seventh cranial nerve) can be damaged just before or at the time of delivery.
+An infant's facial nerve (also called the seventh cranial nerve) can be damaged just before or at the time of delivery.

 Some factors that can cause birth trauma (injury) include: